MALerLab/SejongMusic/README.md

 ----
 ## Requirements

-We used pipenv for our virtual environments.
+We use ``uv`` for our virtual environments.
 To install the required packages, run the code below.

 ```
-pipenv install
+uv sync
 ```

 If you are using other virtual environments, you can install the required packages by running the code below.